A huge number of Americans suffer from IBS symptoms, and this number is increasing.

 Bile acids are an important part of the GI physiology, and are critical to digestion.
 They are produced in the liver and released into the small intestines where they help break down fats, work as signaling molecules and even bind toxins.
 Because they are relatively difficult to make, the body has a process where the bile acids are reabsorbed later in the intestines after they’ve done their jobs.
 About 95% are sent back to the liver to be used again, while around 5% are eliminated in the stool.

-For a variety of reasons (genetics, infections, SIBO, surgery, drugs like metformin) this normal process can become impaired causing more bile acids than normal to escape reabsorption and enter the large intestines where they cause diarrhea and abdominal pain, or the classic clinical signs of nighttime diarrhea.
+For a variety of reasons (genetics, infections, SIBO, surgery, medications) this normal process can become impaired causing more bile acids than normal to escape reabsorption and enter the large intestines where they cause diarrhea and abdominal pain, or the classic clinical signs of nighttime diarrhea.

 BAD is treated with either prescription or supplements that help soak up the extra bile, reducing symptoms.